yangsec888/www_wmap/Readme.md

 The web app is developed under Ruby on Rails framework, in order to showcase the basic usage of the wmap library.
 To explore further and utilize the full power of wmap library, please refer to the Documents section.

-### Tech
+### Technology Stacks

-WMAP Demo App uses a number of open source projects to work properly:
+WMAP Demo App depends on a number of open source projects to work properly:

 * [Ruby on Rails] - A web-application framework that includes everything!
 * [Twitter Bootstrap] - great UI boilerplate for modern web apps